Cozy Swiss Chard Soup with Chorizo

 Ingredients

-• 9 ounces Spanish chorizo casings removed and sliced into ¼" pieces (Note 1)
+- 9 ounces Spanish chorizo casings removed, sliced down the middle and cut into ¼" pieces

 Instructions

-• Heat the olive oil in a large pot over medium-low to medium heat.
-Add the garlic and shallots and sautée until soft and translucent, 5 to 7 minutes.
+- Heat the olive oil in a large pot over medium-low to medium heat.
+Add the garlic and shallots and sautée until soft and translucent, stirring often, about 5 minutes.

-• Add the chorizo and cook, stirring occasionally, for 2 to 3 minutes so it develops some color.
+- Add the chorizo and cook, stirring occasionally, for 2-3 minutes so it develops some color.
 Transfer the chorizo to a plate.
-It's OK if you scoop some of the garlic and shallots along with it, but use a slotted spoon or spatula so the oil from the chorizo stays behind in the pot.
+It's OK if you scoop some of the garlic and shallots along with it, but use a slotted spoon or spatula so most of the oil from the chorizo remains behind.

-• Add the potatoes and ¼ teaspoon salt.
-Cook for 2 minutes, stirring often, so they can absorb the flavor from the chorizo.
+- Add the potatoes, garlic powder, smoked paprika, ½ teaspoon salt, and some black pepper.
+Cook for 2 minutes, stirring often, so they can absorb the flavor of the grease from the chorizo.

-• Pour in the chicken stock and water along with the remaining ½ teaspoon salt and some freshly ground black pepper.
-Bring the liquid to a boil and cook the potatoes until fork tender, 10 to 15 minutes.
+- Pour in the chicken broth along with the remaining ½ teaspoon salt and more black pepper.
+Bring the liquid to a boil and cook the potatoes until fork tender, about 10 minutes.

-• Reduce the heat to a simmer.
+- Reduce the heat to a simmer.
 Lightly mash the potatoes with a potato masher to thicken the soup.
-Add the chorizo back into the pot along with the spinach; cook the spinach for 1 to 2 minutes until wilted.
+Add the chorizo back into the pot along with the Swiss chard; cook the chard for 1-2 minutes until wilted.
 Taste and adjust for seasoning.
 Ladle into bowls and enjoy!